fanglioc/Compositional_Function_Networks/README.md

 python run_numpy_examples.py
 ```
 Upon running, you will be presented with an interactive menu to select which example to run.

+## Tutorials

+-   [**Predicting Diabetes with an Interpretable CFN**](docs/tutorials/diabetes/diabetes_cfn_tutorial.md): A step-by-step guide to building a high-performance, interpretable model for the diabetes dataset.
+-   [**Unraveling the Spiral: Interpretable Classification with CFNs**](docs/tutorials/spiral_classification/spiral_classification_tutorial.md): A walkthrough of how to solve the classic spiral classification problem with a fully transparent CFN.

 ## Model Interpretability